Finding Creative Ways to Solve Common Problems

 What is the hardest part of your program?

-What would you say is the most fun part of your program?
+What is the most fun part of your program?

-What is some of the recent technology you are learning to use in your program that is specific to your profession?
+What is some recent technology you are learning to use in your program that is specific to your profession?

 What is your plan for after high school?

 “Plan A- I would go to Thaddeus Stevens College, if I am accepted or Plan B- I would apply for a job in the printing industry.”